 Food Service and Takeaway Packaging

-In the food sector, mycelium packaging competes with cornstarch packaging and other compostable materials.
-It’s ideal for takeout containers, trays, and insulation liners.
-Made from agricultural waste, it’s food-safe and supports a healthier environment.
+In the food sector, mycelium competes directly with cornstarch and bagasse materials.
+As a mushroom product packaging, it is ideal for takeout containers, fresh produce trays, and grocery coolers.

 Artisanal Brands and E-Commerce